Your Vote, Your Health, Our Future

 While voting is often linked with civic duty and political participation, its impacts extend far beyond the ballot box.
 Research shows that communities with higher voter turnout rates are healthier and more equitable.
 The relationship between voting and health is reciprocal; our health can impact our ability to vote, and the act of voting can also impact our health outcomes.

-Simply put, what we vote on at the polls affects every aspect of our social environment – our educational opportunities, the kinds of jobs and training opportunities our communities offer, our local neighborhoods, the services offered in them, and so much more.
-Our social environment, in turn, determines our health.
+Simply put, how we vote at the polls affects every aspect of our lives – our educational opportunities, the kinds of jobs our communities offer, our local neighborhoods, the services offered in them, and so much more.
+Will our neighborhood get a new grocery store?
+Or sidewalks?
+Will our community members have ready access to affordable healthcare?
+All of this is impacted by our participation at the polls.
+And all of it impacts our health.

 So vote.
 Your health depends on it.